Utility Cloud Glossary

 Any user with the security right “Billing Account Admin”.
 If you have this security right you can access all accounts, assets, users, and work regardless of if they are assigned to you.

-A setting on a workflow field allowing that field to connect to a Bluetooth low energy device.
-Currently we only support this connection with Hose Monster devices using a number field.
+A setting on a workflow field that allows that field to connect to a Bluetooth low energy device.
+We currently only support this connection with Hose Monster devices using a number field.

 A grouping of accounts, asset classes, and workflows.
 Accounts, asset classes, and workflows all require at least one business line.

 A status on a work order indicating the work was not completed and is no longer available to be completed.
 Work orders must manually be canceled by a user and can be reopened once canceled.

 The default view in most searches where each search result shows as a card with information about that result.

 An account configured to be the child of another account.
 When editing an account, you can associate any other account with that account as its parent.
 Once configured, all child accounts of a parent account will show in a hierarchical view on the Account Details of the parent account.
 See: Parent Account.

 An account configured to be the child of another account.
 When editing an asset, you can associate any other asset with that asset as its parent.
 Once configured, all child assets of a parent asset will show in a hierarchical view on the Asset Details of the parent asset and can be placed on a schematic associated with the parent asset.
 See: Parent Asset; Schematic.